highchair/artinruins-com/_property/hudson-furs.md

 mostrecentimage: 2024-10-01

-imagescredit: 'Contributions by Kerry Hopkins and Michael Laferriere'
+imagescredit: 'Contributions by Kerry Hopkins, Michael Laferriere, Beth Feltus, and the <a href="https://iiif.lib.harvard.edu/manifests/view/drs:50858899$1i">Harvard Library Collection</a>'

 external:
   - source: 'Providence Journal article about the 2019 movie “The Vault”'